uptimesoftware/uptime-network-gauge/README.md

      Network Gauge v1.0 | X   |     |     |     |     |     |     |     |

 ### Installation Notes
 1. Install using Plug-in Manager, following the standard process.
-2. Refresh dashboard layouts to see the new ones.
-3. Refresh the gadgets to see Metric Chart.
+2. Refresh the gadgets to see Network Gauge.
 4. Have fun!

 ### Usage Instructions